 Calendar 2000

 Year Attendees

 Parcel does 6 6 - - -

 not have

 two means

 of access to

 a highway

 Parcel has 6 3 3 500 1 acre

 two means

 of access to

 a highway

 1,000 2 acres

 1,500 2.5 acres

 2,000 ≥ 3 acres

+If a property does not wish to o have its allowed three events wit 2,000 ≥ 3 acres

-\If a property does not wish to have its allowed three events with more than 100 attendees, the parcel may instead have up to six events of 100 or fewer attendees, not to exceed a total of six small events.
+If a property does not wish to have its allowed three events with more than 100 attendees, the parcel may instead have up to six events of 100 or fewer attendees, not to exceed a total of six small events.

-- b.
-Temporary Filming.
+- Temporary Filming.
 Temporary filming locations may not exceed a total of 60 days in a calendar year, not including days for set up or break down.
 If filming occurs at a location for more than 60 days in a calendar year, a Conditional Use Permit must be obtained to be established as a permanent film set. - 23.
 Transfer of Development Credit Program.